Dave Marcis

 David Alan Marcis (born March 1, 1941) is an American former professional stock car racing driver on the NASCAR Winston Cup circuit whose career spanned five decades.
 Marcis won five times over this tenure, twice at Richmond, including his final win in 1982, and collected 94 top-fives and 222 top-tens.
 His best championship results were second in 1975, fifth in 1978, sixth in 1974, 1976 and 1982, and ninth in 1970, 1980 and 1981.

 Marcis competed in the Daytona 500 every year from 1968 until 1999.
 The 2002 Daytona 500 was the last time Marcis raced in NASCAR.

 Career overview

 Marcis' career is notable in the history of the NASCAR Winston Cup Series.
 While he is best known as the last of the non-factory supported independent owner drivers, he is also known as one of the top drivers of the 1970s.
 During his career, he drove for series championship car owners Nord Krauskopf and Rod Osterlund.
 Marcis retired in second place on the all-time starts list with 883 behind Richard Petty.
 Ricky Rudd and Terry Labonte have since passed him on the list.
-If there was ever a driver who could get the most out of his equipment on a shoestring budget, it was Dave Marcis.
+If there was ever a driver who could get the most out of his equipment on a shoestring budget, it was Marcis.